 Lack of Strength & Repairability

 Conventional vinyl fencing is not as strong as other types of fencing.
 Vinyl cannot withstand impact like wood fencing, and lack the flexibility to absorb impact as chain link fences do.

+Prolonged exposure to gusty winds can cause permanent damage.
 Vinyl fencing faces another disadvantage in the event of breakage: Because the pieces fit and snap together, they are not attached securely with nails or bolts like wood or chain link fencing and break more easily.

 Vinyl fencing comes in several styles, but they all share one disadvantage: they look cheap and flimsy compared to the wooden fencing they were designed to resemble.
 Even a simple wood fence takes on the patina of age gracefully, while vinyl fencing is battling wind and mildew.

 Vinyl fencing is made from a plastic composite, which is not as eco-friendly as fencing from a renewable resource like wood.
 Don't install vinyl fencing in areas where it will constantly be exposed to water and moisture, because mildew is likely to strike.

 If a sprinkler is used on the lawn, place it away from the vinyl fence.
 If mildew appears and is not removed quickly, it will stain the vinyl permanently.